- Unrecognized states

 - Area 8660 km²

 Abkhazia lies on the eastern coast of the Black Sea, flanked by Russia to the North and Georgia to the South.
-In 1992, after the U.S.S.R began to fall apart, a war broke out between Georgia and separatists from Abkhazia.
-With help from the Russian federation, Abkhazia declared its independence in 1992.
-However, it was only after Abkhaz forces fought against Georgian forces during the Russo-Georgian War in 2008 that the country was formally recognized by Russia.
-It is also recognized as an independent state by the UN member states Venezuela, Nicaragua, Syria and Nauru, and by the unrecognized states of South Ossetia, Transnistria and Nagorno-Karabakh.
-The Parliament of Georgia still considers Abkhazia as an autonomous republic within its territory, occupied by Russian forces.
+In 1990, just before the dissolution of the USSR, Abkhazia declared its sovereignty.
+This was not accepted by neighbor state Georgia nor the government in Moscow and led to an armed conflict in 1992 which lasted for 14 months.
+The Georgian troops were forced to leave Abkhazia and in 1994 a new constitution was drawn.
+It was adopted by popular referendum in 1999 after which Abkhazia once again declared its State Sovereignty.
+However, it was only after Abkhazian forces fought against Georgian forces during the Russo-Georgian War in 2008 that Abkhazia was formally recognized by Russia.
+It is also recognized as an independent state by Venezuela, Nicaragua, Syria, Nauru, South Ossetia, Transnistria and Nagorno-Karabakh.
+The Parliament of Georgia still considers Abkhazia as an autonomous republic within its territory.